 Recently Resolved Matters

-Wyoming Specific Cases
+State of Wyoming Cases

 The Attorney General's Office conducts investigations and takes enforcement actions against businesses that appear to be violating the Wyoming Consumer Protection Act.
 Here are some recent cases that the Wyoming Attorney General has resolved on behalf of consumers:

 Iowa Steak Company, L.C.
 (Case No. 2014-05, Docket 183-071): The complaint in this matter alleged that Iowa Steak Company, and three of its salesmen violated the Wyoming Consumer Protection Act by making false and deceptive claims regarding price discounts for door-to-door meat sales.
 The complaint also alleged that the defendants failed to comply with Wyoming's door-to-door solicitation requirements.
 The consent judgment requires that Iowa Steak Company comply with the terms of the Act and offer refunds to all the Wyoming residents who purchased product.
 It also requires that Iowa Steak Company pay a civil penalty of $5,000.
 The individual salesmen were also required to pay civil penalties.

 Iowa Steak Company, L.C.
 (Docket 183-071) Refunds offered to all Wyoming purchasers.
 Civil Penalty: $5,000.00